kfarr3/farr.ai/content/pages/readings.md

 # 2020

-* Building Analytics Teams - John K. Thompsonwq
+* Building Analytics Teams - John K. Thompson
 * The Buccaneers of America - Alexander O. Exquemelin
 * The Outsiders - William N. Thorndike, Jr
 * Zero - The Biography of a Dangerous Idea by Charles Seife